 Citadel Infrastructure Tools

 Citadel Infrastructure Tools is a suite of software products which accelerate SRAM PUF deployment of unclonable device identities for securing IoT applications, particularly those targeting wide-scale deployment.
-They can be used by semiconductor vendors and OEMs to provision their devices and by OEMs and application developers to create applications that are using SRAM PUF-based security.
-Available are tools for provisioning and for crypto applications which, along with BroadKey and QuiddiKey key-management products, form the basis of secure device lifecycle management.
-Citadel infrastructure tools enable easy setup, management and use of SRAM PUF-based root of trust (RoT) in IoT devices.
-Through a tight integration with the IoT ecosystem, semiconductor manufacturers and OEMs will benefit from all the advantages of SRAM PUF-rooted security while experiencing full application flexibility and ease of design.
+They can be used by semiconductor vendors and OEMs to provision their devices, and by OEMs and application developers to create applications that are using SRAM PUF-based security.
+Available are tools for provisioning and for crypto applications which, along with Zign® and QuiddiKey® key-management products, form the basis of secure device lifecycle management.
+Citadel Infrastructure Tools enable easy setup, management and use of SRAM PUF-based root of trust (RoT) in IoT devices.
+Through a tight integration with the IoT ecosystem, semiconductor manufacturers and OEMs will benefit from the advantages of SRAM PUF-rooted security while experiencing full application flexibility and ease of design.

 Due to the deep sub-micron process variations, every semiconductor device is different at the atomic level.
 These differences are expressed in the power-up state of uninitialized SRAM.
-This state forms a unique pattern for every device and acts like a “silicon fingerprint”.
-Secret keys created from these device characteristics act as aa Physical Unclonable Function (PUF).
+This state forms a unique pattern for every device and acts like a “silicon fingerprint.”
+Secret keys created from these device characteristics act as a physical unclonable function (PUF).
 When the SRAM is not powered there is no key present on the chip, making the solution very secure from reverse-engineering and key extraction.

-In order to solve several security problems in IoT systems, such as authentication, product life-cycle management, reverse engineering and cloning, every device needs an Unclonable Identity.
+To solve several security problems in IoT systems, such as authentication, product lifecycle management, reverse engineering and cloning, every device needs an unclonable identity.
 This consists of a secret key, a public key and a certificate.
-The secret and public key components of the unclonable identity are created by QuiddiKey or BroadKey.
+The secret and public key components of the unclonable identity are created by QuiddiKey or Zign.

 Citadel Provisioning Tool